csuoc/Final_project_Uresens/README.md

 ## 5.4 The best model

-The best model obtained was with **Gradient Boosting**.
+The best model obtained was with **Gradient Boosting Machine**.
 The metrics were the following:

 | AUC | Logloss | Aucpr | Mean per class error | RMSE | MSE |
 | --- | --- | --- | --- | --- | --- |